What Is a Static IP Address and Why Do You Need One?Published by Benjamin Walsh on November 24, 2018

 If you’re looking to a purchase a new VPN service to improve the online security of your home computer or mobile devices but first need to discover more about the differences between roaming and static IP addresses, you’ve come to the right place.

 What Is a Static IP Address?

 Generally, a VPN allows you to select from a range of servers to use as a proxy, improving online security and allowing you to bypass various restrictions and geo-blocks for a better experience.
-Although useful, roaming IP addresses can have issues as they are shared between users causing heavy traffic, slow connection speeds, and also flag up as VPN servers with some websites or content services, eventually becoming blocked

 A static IP address is a proxy server that remains in the one location of your choice.
 This way, you can still bypass certain restrictions, but authentication and traffic issues are less likely.